scalawithcats/scala-with-cats/src/pages/monads/id.md

 flatMap(123)(_ * 2)
 ```

+This ties in with our understanding of functors and monads
+as sequencing type classes.
+Each type class allows us to sequence operations
+ignoring some kind of effect.
+In the case of `Id` there is no effect,
+making `map` and `flatMap` the same thing.

-Notice that we haven't had to add any casts
+Notice that we haven't had to write any type annotations
-to any of the examples in this solution.
+in any of the method bodies above.
 Scala is able to interpret values of type `A` as `Id[A]` and vice versa,
 simply by the context in which they are used.

-The only restriction to this is that Scala cannot unify
+The only restriction we've seen to this is that Scala cannot unify
-different shapes of type constructor when searching for implicits.
+types and type constructors when searching for implicits.
-Hence our need to cast to `Id[A]`
+Hence our need to re-type `Int` as `Id[Int]`
 in the call to `sumSquare` at the opening of this section:

 ```tut:book:silent